Shocker (wrestler): AAA (2005–2006)

-While working for TNA, Shocker decided to leave CMLL, after having worked for them for 10 years, to work for CMLL's Mexican rival AAA alongside wrestlers such as Vampiro.
-In AAA, he started a feud with Cibernético, with the storyline being started when Cibernético attacked Shocker's father who was at ringside for one of Shocker's matches.

-The feud reached its high point with a four-way Lucha de Apuestas match that included Shocker, Cibernético, Latin Lover and Chessman.
-The match was a steel cage match, with the added stipulation that the cage was supposedly electrified.
-The four faced off in the main event of AAA's 2005 Verano de Escándalo ("Summer of Scandal") PPV and saw Chessman lose the match to Latin Lover, while Shocker escaped the match without losing his hair.

-Following the conclusion of the storyline with Cibernético, Shocker turned rudo, attacking veteran Sangre Chicana.
-The storyline was that Shocker claimed that he was the real Amo de escandalo ("Master of Scandal"), which was Chicana's nickname at that point.
-The two faced off in a hair vs. hair match at the El Toreo de Cuatros Caminos bullfighting arena in Naucalpan, State of Mexico, with Shocker defeating Sangre Chicana in the semi-main event of the 2005 Guerra de Titanes ("War of the Titans").
+While working for TNA, Shocker left CMLL to work for their Mexican rival promotion, AAA.
+He began a feud with Cibernético, who attacked Shocker's father when he was at ringside for one of Shocker's matches.
+The feud reached its high point in the main event of Verano de Escándalo ("Summer of Scandal") on September 18, a four-way Lucha de Apuestas that included Shocker, Cibernético, Latin Lover and Chessman; the match was a steel cage match with the added stipulation that the cage was supposedly electrified.
+Chessman lost the match to Latin Lover, while Shocker escaped without losing his hair.
+Shocker subsequently turned rudo by attacking veteran Sangre Chicana, claiming that he was the real Amo de Escandalo ("Master of Scandal"), which was Chicana's nickname at that point.
+On December 10, at Guerra de Titanes ("War of the Titans"), Shocker defeated Chicana in a hair vs. hair match.

-In 2006, Shocker formed Los Guapos VIP in AAA, consisting of himself, Scorpio Jr. and Zumbido.
-The trio participated in a four-way trios match at the 2006 Rey de Reyes ("King of Kings") show, but were eliminated before the end of the match.
-Los Guapos later expanded with Alan Stone, allowing them to wrestle The Black Family (Chessman, Dark Ozz, Dark Cuervo and Dark Escoria) for the Mexican National Atómicos Championship on March 19, 2006, but were unsuccessful.
-In August 2006, Shocker left AAA.
+In 2006, Shocker formed Los Guapos VIP with Scorpio Jr. and Zumbido.
+They participated in a four-way trios match on March 10 at Rey de Reyes ("King of Kings"), but were eliminated before the end of the match.
+Los Guapos later expanded with Alan Stone, allowing them to unsuccessfully challenge The Black Family (Chessman, Dark Ozz, Dark Cuervo and Dark Escoria) for the Mexican National Atómicos Championship on March 19.
+In August, Shocker left AAA.